samburch/edume/README.md

 <!-- ISSUES -->
 ## Known issues

 1. Using more than 2000 combinations wont return any matched words to the phone UI but will return the keys, i.e. `2637422` should return `america`.
-I believe a callback function is needed
+This is due to the get request being too long due to the number of combination parameters and being rejected.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments